MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-open-the-dashboard.md

 **To open the MyAnalytics dashboard**

  1. In a web browser, open delve.office.com.
-Notice the Home, Me, MyAnalytics, and Favorites options in the left navigation pane.
+Notice the Home, Me, MyAnalytics, and Favorites options in the navigation pane.
  2. In the navigation pane, click MyAnalytics.
 The MyAnalytics personal dashboard opens; it displays your information for the most recent complete week.